Everything Works

 No Man’s Land

-This gap creates a “no man’s land” — the unmanaged space where business logic collides with operational reality:
+It is a “no man’s land” — the unmanaged space where business logic collides with operational reality:

 • Naive assumptions fail under real-world pressure.